1995parham-teaching/git-exercise/README.md

 Make sure to `checkout main` after finishing the problems.
 ## Submission
-You must set up a **private** fork of this repository and complete the tasks.
+You must set up a **private** clone of this repository and complete the tasks.
 After the deadline, you will be asked to add the TAs as collaborators for grading.

 ## Acknowledgement